Basics of Spatial Interdepence in Theory and Practice

 Spatial econometric models have grown in popularity in the social sciences over the last two decades, especially as scholars grapple with estimating models that match the spatial complexity of their theories.
-This five-day course is designed to provide students with an introduction to the use of spatial econometric models.
-It prepares students to carefully theorize about these spatial processes and more effectively test theoretical expectations about patterns of spatial interdependence.
+This five-day course is designed to provide students with the tools necessary to understand and use spatial econometric models.
+It prepares students to carefully theorize about these spatial processes, specify the appropriate models and more effectively test theoretical expectations about patterns of spatial interdependence.

 We begin the course by exploring how prominent theories of social science (e.g., policy diffusion, party competition, civil war spillovers, etc) argue that the processes of nearby or similar units are related.
-In the second and third days we focus on issues of model specification that are unique to these models; this includes correctly specifying the manner in which the units (i.e., individuals, states, countries, etc) are spatially related, and whether the spatial interdependence occurs among variables, the errors, or the outcome itself.
-The fourth day emphasizes how to estimate a variety of spatial econometric models.
+In the second day we focus on issues of model specification that are unique to these models; this includes correctly specifying the manner in which the units (i.e., individuals, states, countries, etc) are spatially related, and whether the spatial interdependence occurs among variables, the errors, or the outcome itself.
+The third day emphasizes how to estimate a variety of cross-sectional spatial econometric models.
+The fourth day introduces a variety of spatial econometric models to deal with spatial heterogeneity and dependence across time and space.
 In the final day, we explore graphical and tabular techniques to provide meaningful quantities of interest from these models.
 Students are encouraged to develop their own research questions about spatial processes and to bring their own data sets.
 In the afternoon sessions, students will use Stata and R to apply the concepts discussed in the lectures to their own research questions.

-Day 1: Spatial interdependence in theory and practice
+Day 1: Spatial dependence in theory and practice

 This introductory seminar provides an overview of the uses of spatial econometric models in the social sciences, and discusses how these models get us closer to our causal models of politically interdependent outcomes.